vincedarley/homebridge-plugin-bwaspa/README.md

 # More details on supported accessories

+This section details how this plugin translates the Spa's controls and settings into the world of accessories and devices that Homekit provides...

 It supports pumps that are single speed (off or high) and 2-speed (off or low or high).
 The pump control sliders in Home then step accordingly (0-100% or 0-50%-100%).
 Since Homekit doesn't have a notion of a multi-speed jet/pump, they are all treated as "fans" by Home.

 You can control two lights and up to six pumps, a mister, a blower, 2 aux devices and the overall heating state of the spa.